Data sources

 The hospital separations data do not include episodes of non-admitted patient care given in outpatient clinics or emergency departments.
 Patients in these settings may be admitted subsequently, with the care provided to them as admitted patients being included in the NHMD.

-The following care types were excluded when undertaking the analysis: 7.3 (newborn—unqualified days only), 9 (organ procurement—posthumous) and 10 (hospital boarder).
+The following care types were excluded when undertaking the analysis: 7.3 (newborn – unqualified days only), 9 (organ procurement – posthumous) and 10 (hospital boarder).

-The AIHW National Mortality Database (NMD) comprises information about causes of death and other characteristics of the person, such as sex, age at death, area of usual residence and Indigenous status.
+The AIHW National Mortality Database (NMD) comprises information about causes of death and other characteristics of the person, such as sex, age at death, area of usual residence and First Nations status.
 The cause of death data are provided to the AIHW by the Registries of Births, Deaths and Marriages and the National Coronial Information System (managed by the Victorian Department of Justice) and include cause of death coded by the ABS.
 The data are maintained by the AIHW in the NMD.

-This location information from the National Mortality Database, along with IRSD values based on the ABS 2016 Census of Population and Housing, and estimated resident populations, have been used to approximate statistics for 2016 ASGS Remoteness Areas and 2016 IRSD SEIFA quintiles.
-This may result in a lower number of people being matched to an area due to differences in 2021 and 2016 ASGS.
+The NMD includes information on people’s area of usual residence prior to death.
+For 2022, this was their SA2 based on the 2021 ASGS.
+This location information from the National Mortality Database, along with IRSD values based on the ABS 2021 Census of Population and Housing, and estimated resident populations for 2022, have been used to approximate statistics for 2022 ASGS Remoteness Areas and 2022 IRSD SEIFA quintiles.

 The data quality statements underpinning the AIHW NMD can be found in the following ABS publications: